wp-plugins/woocommerce-exporter/readme.txt

 7. Download achived copies of previous exports

 == Changelog ==

+= 1.7.6 =
+* Fixed: Limit volume for Users export
+* Fixed: Offset for Users export
+* Fixed: Sanitize form fields
+* Fixed: Data validation on outputs
+* Fixed: Saving of Order in Users export
+* Fixed: Saving of Order By in Users export
+* Fixed: Count of Customers for large store catalogues

 = 1.7.5 =
 * Fixed: Custom Product meta not working